 PointZero Pro Twin Piston w/ Tank 1/3 HP

 Master Airbrush Multi-purpose Airbrush Kit

-How to Choose an Airbrush Air Compressor for the money
+How to Choose an Best Airbrush Compressor

 First and foremost you have to pay attention to the motor.
 Usually, this will be rated in terms of horsepower, with most airbrush compressors coming in at around 1/6 to 1/3 horsepower.
 The more power it has, the more stable the operation and the better your results will be.
 If you’re worried about having enough pressure and output, then you will want to get a compressor with a more robust motor.

-Depending on your workspace, you may have to consider the size of your compressor to make sure that you have enough room.
+Depending on your work space, you may have to consider the size of your compressor to make sure that you have enough room.
 Typically speaking, you will have to keep the device close by so as to maintain a stable level of pressure and output while you work.
-You could technically get a longer hose so that the compressor stays further away from you, but it will affect the output, and it could result in other problems like water developing in the line.
+You could technically get a longer hose so that the best airbrush air compressor stays further away from you, but it will affect the output, and it could result in other problems like water developing in the line.
 We’ll talk about water later on, but usually, you want to keep a shorter hose to minimize that problem.

 The other thing about size is the reserve tank.
 While you could get a compressor without a tank, we strongly suggest that you get one with a reserve as it will help you work much more efficiently and will cut down on the noise factor as well.
 That being said, the tank is the largest part of the compressor so make sure that it won’t be too cumbersome.
 Most airbrush compressors have a cylindrical tank or a double model with two stacked on top of each other.
 Additionally, you can find pancake compressors that are round, wide, and semi flat on the sides.
 Regardless of the shape, as long as you have about a gallon of reserve space you should be fine.